Does the Man Wearing the Collar Matter?

 Mentally and physically tough

 While not explicitly outlined by St. Paul in 1 Timothy or Titus, the Bible is nonetheless filled with examples of men who, by the strength of God, persevered (Joshua 1:9, James 1:2-4, Romans 5:3-5).
 Romans 5:3-5 personally gave me the courage to continue during training and deployments.
 St. Paul himself “..labor[ed] night and day…to [preach]... the Gospel of God” (1 Thess.
 2:9).
 Pastors must be able to work hard, which requires physical and mental capacity beyond a body that can barely power itself every morning due to weakness or obesity.
 The life they are seeking is not one defined by soft hands, pressed shirts, and clean books.
 It is a long and often thankless job, filled with challenges, tribulations, dirt, sweat, tears, blood, and death.
 The image of St. Bartholomew is apt in this section.
 Being a pastor is a calling that must be met by men with chests, who have the mental and physical toughness, forged by faith, to endure to the glory of God.
-Our candidates must thoroughly examine themselves and to test their mettle in preparation for the calling they seek.
+Our candidates must thoroughly examine themselves to test their mettle in preparation for the calling they seek.
 To do otherwise is cruel, both to the man and the congregation who will watch him fail.

 The right man for the right call